samuilstoychev/model-compression-fer/README.md

 ## Contents

-The project repository has the following structures:
+The project repository has the following structure:
 * `ckplus_labels.csv` includes the manual annotations for the CK+ dataset.
 * `fer_model.py` defines the baseline model architecture.
 * `data.py` and `evaluation.py` define auxiliary functions for loading the CK+ dataset and evaluating models.